marc-ferre/nanomito/preprocessing/README.md

 **Used by:**

 - `wf-getmt.sh` - Mitochondrial read extraction
-- `wf-uplgo.sh` - Upload to Genouest cluster
+- `wf-uplgo.sh` - Upload to HPC cluster

 **Usage in scripts:**